CEA-MetroCarac/PySSPFM/doc/README.md

 ## Core scripts

 <p align="justify" width="100%">
 The entire assemblage of scripts under the <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/PySSPFM/utils/core">core</a></code> umbrella comprises functions that are relatively generic and form the foundation for most of the PySSPFM application scripts.
-These scripts encompass:
+These scripts encompass: <br>
 &#8226 <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/core/basic_func.py">basic_func.py</a></code>, which houses a collection of algebraic models on which the performed fits rely. <br>
 &#8226 <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/core/curve_hysteresis.py">curve_hysteresis.py</a></code>, responsible for initializing and processing the <code>Hysteresis</code> object (refer to Section VI.3 - Hysteresis and properties in the documentation). <br>
 &#8226 <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/core/figure.py">figure.py</a></code>, which facilitates the generation of visual representations in a consistent style.
 This encompasses the creation of graphs, histograms, and mappings through the functions <code>plot_graph</code>, <code>plot_hist</code>, and <code>plot_map</code>.
 The <code>print_plots</code> function offers advanced control over the display and storage of visual representations. <br>